 Surprising Statistics About Back Pain and Children

 When children experience back pain, it can be both disturbing and worrisome for their caregiver, especially since a child’s spine is still developing and is only able to sustain a limited amount of stress without damage being done.
+You might be wondering if you should take them to a low back pain doctor near Farmington, MI.
 The US Consumer Product Safety Commission discovered from a recent study that 75% of children ages 8 to 12 years complained of back pain.
 Why were these children having back pain?
 They found that it was due to the weight of their school backpacks.

 Based on a recent estimate, 96 percent of children carry too much weight on their backs from school supplies.
 In fact, 5,000 children go to the emergency department for backpack injuries every year.
 And, more than 14,000 children receive treatment each year for similar problems.
 Approximately 60 percent of orthopedic doctors stated that they are providing care to schoolchildren for back pain caused by the weight of their backpacks.